Leonardoes22/pop-launcher-quick-code/Readme.md

 - [ ] Additional Features
     - [x] Change icon to vscode if there is a VS Code workspace
     - [ ] Make it also work with files
+    - [ ] Open a new file outside of workspace